-Once you’ve chosen the perfect mirror to fit your space, it’s essential that it’s hung correctly so you get the full impact from your purchase and create the best possible feature in your room.
-With our huge range of mirrors in different shapes and sizes you’ll have no trouble getting the look you want but it can often be daunting when it comes to the hanging of your mirror… We’re here to help!
-With this simple how to guide, you’ll have that new mirror up in no time!
+Once you’ve chosen the perfect mirror to fit your space, it’s essential that it’s hung correctly so you get the full impact and create the best possible feature in your room.
+With our huge range of mirrors in different shapes and sizes, you’ll have no trouble getting the look you want but the hanging of your mirror can be quite daunting.
+Fear not, we’re here to help!
+With this simple how-to guide, you’ll have that new mirror up in no time.

 Choose the perfect spot

-The dining room is one of the most popular areas to hang a large mirror, as the impact can be incredibly striking and can create the perfect atmosphere when entertaining.
-It’s worth just bearing in mind that any light will be reflected from the mirror so it could potentially create a nasty glare instead of the natural, welcoming glow you were going for.
+The dining room is one of the most popular areas to hang a large mirror, as the impact can be really striking and creates the perfect atmosphere when you’ve got people round.
+It’s worth just bearing in mind that any light will be reflected from the mirror so it could potentially create a nasty glare instead of the natural, welcoming glow you’re going for.

-To maximise the size of an entryway or hallway, a mirror can be a great tool to make your space appear larger and brighter.
-Rooms with high ceilings benefit from long vertical mirrors to emphasise and draw attention to the space, whilst narrow, lengthy rooms would better benefit from a horizontally set mirror that will utilise the space you have.
-In essence work with what you’ve got!
+In a small entryway or hallway, a mirror can be a great tool to make your space appear bigger and brighter.
+Rooms with high ceilings benefit from long vertical mirrors to emphasise and draw attention to the space, whilst narrow, lengthy rooms benefit more from a horizontally-set mirror to utilise the space you have.
+Basically, work with what you’ve got!

 Another massively popular location for mirrors is above a fireplace.
-To create a professional finish, look to have the bottom of your frame at least four to five inches above your mantelpiece.
+To create a professional finish, hang your mirror so that the bottom of the frame is at least four to five inches above your mantelpiece.
 Depending on the thickness of your frame, you may find you need to go higher to avoid a shadow being cast onto the mantel.

 Step by step guide

-Once you’ve got your mirror ready for the perfect spot in your house, you’re all set to get cracking with the hanging!
-Here’s our simple step by step guide on how to perfectly hang your mirror;
+Once you’ve got your mirror ready for the perfect spot in your house, you’re all set to crack on with the hanging!
+Here’s our simple step-by-step guide on how to hang your mirror perfectly:

 - Hold your mirror flush against the wall where you want to hang it.
 Check it’s not wonky with a spirit level.

-- With a pencil, mark where the top two corners meet the wall.
+- Use a pencil to mark where the top two corners meet the wall.

-- Using a tape measure, mark on the wall the halfway point between these two marks.
+- Use a tape measure to find the halfway point between these two marks and pencil it on.

-- Measure the distance on your mirror between the top edge of the frame and where the pre-attached hanger(s) sit.
+- On your mirror, measure the distance between the top edge of the frame and where the pre-attached hanger(s) sit.
 Then;

 - For mirrors with one central hook: Transfer this measurement (the distance from top of frame to hanger) onto your wall by measuring down from the central point.
 Make a mark where you need your picture hook.